UsernityMisernity/next.js/CODE_OF_CONDUCT.md

 ### Our Pledge

-We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression filetereu, level of experience, education, socio-economic status, nationality, personal appearance, race, caste, color, religion, or sexual identity and orientation.
+We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression filetereu, level of experience, education, socio-economic status, nationality, personal appearance, race, caste, color, religion, or sexual identment for our community include:

-We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community. dfsg
-#$## Our Standards

-Examples of behavior that contributes to a positive  and fr environment for our community include:

 - Being respectful of differing opinions, viewpoints, and experiences
 - Giving and gracefully accepting constructive feedback